-Following the latest Covid-19 advice issued by British Cycling, sadly, we have to cancel the 2020 edition of the Ride of the Falling Leaves.
-We hope to welcome you all back in October 2021.
+Having had to cancel the 2020 edition of the Ride of the Falling Leaves, the 2021 edition will be a private event for club members.
+We hope to welcome you all back as a public event in October 2022.

 When the days start growing shorter, and the green starts to turn orange and yellow, it can only mean one thing – it’s time for the Ride Of The Falling Leaves.